Candidate must submit NCTTP application for approval. Candidate must:

 The written national certificate examination is tailored to test the applicant on his or her projected knowledge of tobacco treatment competencies based on experience, education and training.
 The passing score is 70%.

-Once NAADAC has been notified by the testing company of the candidate’s passing score, NAADAC will send the candidate his or her NCTTP certificate.
+Once NAADAC has been notified by the testing company of the candidate’s passing score, NAADAC will send the candidate his or her NCTTP certificate, assuming the 240 practice hours requirement has been met (otherwise NAADAC will delay issuing certificate until documentation has been submitted showing this requirement has been met.)
 If a candidate does not pass the examination, NAADAC will keep his or her application open for a period of one year from the date of approval.
-Candidates may take the examination up to three times in a year, with a minimum of one month between examination dates.
+Candidates may take the examination up to three times in a year, with a minimum of one month between examination dates at a cost of $150 per testing event.
 If a passing test score is not achieved within one year from the application approval date, the candidate will need to submit a new application for approval and pay a new $150 application fee.